Undergraduate Course: Political Thinkers (PLIT08011)

-The content of the course is innovative in two respects: first, it conceives of political thought as a unified discipline encompassing thinking pertinent to both politics and international relations; second, along with the standard thinkers traditionally examined in such courses it introduces a number of female or non-western thinkers.
+The content of the course is innovative in two respects: first, it conceives of political thought as a discipline encompassing thinking pertinent to both domestic politics and international relations; second, it aims to decolonise the canon institutionalised in Western academia by pluralising the voices discussed over the course of the term.

 Entry Requirements (not applicable to Visiting Students)

 Information for Visiting Students